 The second stage of “what is liposuction” involves the injection of a tumescent solution.
 Tumescent solution is the liquid that constricts the vessels in the fatty layers to minimize bleeding as well as providing numbness for patient comfort.
 Injection of the tumescent solution is an art form as volumes of the tumescent solution must be gauged based on the degree of planned fat removal.

 The third stage of fat removal is the most variable and involves variable processing of fat prior to removal.
-“What is liposuction” is most profound in this stage as the processing of fat can be as minimal as having no processing and as complicated as involving laser or ultrasound energy delivered in an attempt to melt the fat first.
+This is the most profound stage as the processing of fat can be as minimal as having no processing and as complicated as involving laser or ultrasound energy delivered in an attempt to melt the fat first.
 In fact, today, there are several liposuction techniques involving fat manipulation or processing prior to removal.

-The final stage of “what is liposuction” involves fat removal.
+The final stage involves fat removal.
 Fat removal was traditionally performed with hollow rods, called cannulas, with holes at the tip that were used to pierce through the fat.
 More recently, the cannulas have become more aggressive by redesigning the number and configuration of tip holes.

 In addition, the cannulas have been redesigned to provide an added advantage.
 For example, Venti handles allow for air to flow through the cannula to allow for smoother and more uniform removal of fat.